-In some cases, depending on the student's academic background and level of English proficiency, it may be necessary to submit a completed TOEFL test.
+In some cases, depending on the student's academic background and level of English proficiency, it may be necessary to submit a completed TOEFL, Duolingo, or IELTS test.
+Refer to the undergraduate section of the catalog for details.

 Transferring Credits